-- Backups give you more power and freedom to express opinions with less risk of wasting your vote. - No hurting your first choice by ranking a backup, which does not count unless your first choice has lost. - No worry about vote splitting in a faction as votes for its loser(s) can count for each supporter's backup. - Civility and consensus rise as some candidates ask the fans of rivals to, "Rank me as your backup." - ▶ A majority winner from one election, so no winners with weak mandates and no costly runoff election. - High voter turnout also creates a strong mandate.
-The turnout for an election runoff often goes down.
+- Backups give you more power and freedom to express opinions with less risk of wasting a vote. - No hurting your first choice by ranking a backup, which does not count unless your first choice has lost. - No worry about vote splitting in a faction as votes for its loser(s) can count for each supporter's backup. - More civility and consensus2 arise3 as candidates ask fans of rivals, "Rank me as your second choice." - ♠ A majority winner from one election, so no winners with weak mandates and no costly runoff election. - High voter turnout also creates a strong mandate.
+The turnout for an election runoff often goes down.4

-14 \Pages 33 and 45 show ballots.
+14 Pages 33 and 45 show ballots.